m4zyz/Discord-Bot/README.md

 steps:

 make a discord develepor.

 make a new application.

-go to bot and click to "create" at reveal token. make sure you don't show your token to anybody if you don't trust them. go to your code and paste it in at the bottom where it says "client.run" after that go into OAuth2 agian and go to scopes and press on "bot" scroll a bit down and select the "Administrator" scoll up and press "copy" there should be a link paste it into a new tab and invite your bot to your server go to your code and edit the places where it says you can change the stuff. now you should be all set and have a discord bot up and running
+go to bot and click to "create" at reveal token. make sure you don't show your token to anybody if you don't trust them.

+go to your code and paste it in at the bottom where it says "client.run"

+after that go into OAuth2 again and go to scopes and press on "bot"

+scroll a bit down and select the "Administrator"

+scoll up and press "copy" there should be a link

+paste it into a new tab and invite your bot to your server

+go to your code and edit the places where it says you can change the stuff.

+now you should be all set and have a discord bot up and running